-“Red eyeshadow can work on anyone—it’s just a matter of finding the right shade and application for you,” says Maybelline New York makeup artist Gabriel Almodovar.
-Whether you wear it as a quick flash of color, or a full-blown smoky, we can help you pull it off while looking gorgeous.
-Check out our tips for how to rock the look, and soon the only thing you’ll be associating a red eye with, is looking hot!
+You’re not afraid to rock a bold red lip, but red eyeshadow?
+We know; it sounds like one of those avante garde runway trends that doesn’t exactly translate IRL.
+But Maybelline makeup artist Gabriel Almodovar disagrees.
+“Red eyeshadow can work on anyone,” he says.
+“It’s just a matter of finding the right shade and application for you.”
+Whether you wear it as a quick flash of color or a full-blown smoky eye, we can help you pull it off while looking gorgeous.
+Here’s how to rock the look.

 Don’t pick up that red eyeshadow just yet.
 Our experts say you want to conceal and perfect your skin before applying your eyeshadow.
 “I like to work on the skin first to make sure there is no redness,” says makeup artist Jessika Bekteshi.
 “A red eyeshadow can bring out more redness in the skin,” she says.
-So, using a creamy concealer to spot cover any splotches, acne scars, or broken capillaries around your face, and pay extra attention to your eyes, which can also have red tones.
+So using a creamy concealer to spot cover any blemishes, acne scars, or broken capillaries around your face, and pay extra attention to your eyes, which can also have red tones.
 Apply the concealer all the way up to the bottom lash line and don’t forget about dark shadows in the inner corners of eyes.
-While not usually red, their blueish hue of under-eye circles can be exacerbated by red eye shadow, so cover it well, says Almodovar.
-Then use your concealer or a tinted lid primer to neutralize those tiny red veins on your eyelids.
-Try Lancôme Aquatique Waterproof Eyecolour Base, which comes in six different skin-matching shades.
+“While not usually red, the blueish hue of under-eye circles can be exacerbated by red eye shadow, so cover it well,” says Almodovar.
+“Then, use your concealer or a tinted lid primer to neutralize those tiny red veins on your eyelids.”
+We love the Lancôme Aquatique Waterproof Eyecolour Base, which comes in six different skin-matching shades for this.
 To finish, apply a sheer or medium coverage foundation (depending on your skin’s needs) all over.

 Replace any warm earth tone (bronze, copper, gold) for warm red.
-Because the two tones are very similar, it’s a really easy switch that doesn’t take you too far out of your comfort zone, says Almodovar.
+“Because the two tones are very similar, it’s a really easy switch that doesn’t take you too far out of your comfort zone,” Almodovar notes.
 If you’re wearing a red eyeshadow all over your entire eyelid, blend a more neutral color (in this case brown will work well) in the crease to serve as an anchor and give the lid definition.

-Give your cobalt blue liner a break and swipe on a red with a deep, plum-y undertone instead.
-Try Urban Decay 24/7 Glide-On Eye Pencil in Corrupt .
-The dark undertone will help give the bright color some depth and add definition to the eye, says Almodovar.
+Give your cobalt blue liner a break and swipe on a red with a deep, plum-y undertone instead, like the Urban Decay 24/7 Glide-On Eye Pencil in Alkaline.
+“The dark undertone will help give the bright color some depth and add definition to the eye,” says Almodovar.
 Another way to create the effect?
 Layer a red liner over black pencil.
-You’ll see the red, but get the depth from the black, he explains.
+You’ll see the red but get the depth from the black, he explains.
 Line just the top lash line.
-Or, swipe it across the bottom, too, softly smudging it with a cotton swab.
+Or swipe it across the bottom, too, softly smudging it with a cotton swab.

-Layering on a couple different shades of red with different finishes gives eyes more depth and definition than wearing one single red shade alone, says Bekteshi.
+“Layering on a couple different shades of red with different finishes gives eyes more depth and definition than wearing one single red shade alone,” says Bekteshi.
 To get the look, apply a red eyeshadow all over the lid as a base and blend the edges into the crease.
-Then apply a metallic red — metallic cranberry, rose gold, or a coppery red — to the center of the lid and blend it into the base color.
+Then apply a metallic red — metallic cranberry, rose gold or a coppery red — to the center of the lid and blend it into the base color.

 Another play on the smoky eye: Do your usual black or gray shadow from lash line to crease.
 Then blend a sheer red eyeshadow into and just above the crease.
 “Use the red as a transition color in between a dark eyelid and the brow bone highlight,” says Almodovar.